blakestickland/portfolio/README.md

 # index.html page

+// TODO add icons for Lined In profile etc.

+// TODO add hamburger image in menu bar for small screens

 -- text begins to shrink when screen < 600px wide.

 # portfolio.html page

+// TODO replace placeholders with 4 projects.

+// TODO create cards for the portfoilio links (enhancement)

 -- doesn't quite work correctly in responsiveness. added bg-color to assist working out the re-sizing of the images.